zzj-bj/SCHISM_Z/README.md

 3. Run the inference command: Launch the prediction process, then select the training option and specify:
     - The folder containing trained weights.
     - The dataset for prediction.
     - A directory will be created.
-The name of this directory will follow the logic: 'preds_X'.
-X is the name of the metric used for this generation.
-For example, for the metric 'Jaccard', the directory will be 'preds_Jaccard'.
+The name of this directory will follow the logic: 'preds_X', where 'X' represents the name of the metric used for this generation.
+For example, if the metric is 'Jaccard', the directory will be named 'preds_Jaccard'.
+Additionally, '_X' will also be appended to the names of the generated images (for instance, image000.tif will become image000_Jaccard.tif).
 ---
 ## :scroll: INI File Setup